Philippians 4:18b

 “a sweet-smelling aroma”

-“Sweet-smelling aroma” is also used of Christ’s offering up of himself upon the altar of the cross, “And walk in love, as Christ also has loved us and given Himself for us, an offering and a sacrifice to God for a sweet-smelling aroma.”
+“And walk in love, as Christ also has loved us and given Himself for us, an offering and a sacrifice to God for a sweet-smelling aroma.”
 (Eph.
 5:2)

 We have an idiom in the English language that says, “Something does not smell right here.”
 That is a negative image.
 “Sweet-smelling aroma” has a positive connotation.
-This offering smelled good to Paul and to God.
+This offering smelled good to Paul and God.

 Principle: